 Most modern computers come with a separate Graphics Processing Unit (GPU) which is used to process graphics at a faster pace.
 This enables the CPU to be dedicated for other computations.
 Hardware acceleration is a feature which makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.

-Most modern browsers including Google Chrome, Mozilla Firefox, Opera, Vivaldi and other Chrome and Firefox based browsers enable hardware acceleration by default.
-This makes loading graphics and videos enhancing the browsing experience.
+Most modern browsers, including Google Chrome, Mozilla Firefox, Opera, Vivaldi and other Chrome and Firefox based browsers enable hardware acceleration by default.
+This allows loading graphics and videos to enhance the browsing experience.

 Disable Hardware Acceleration in Google Chrome

 First, you can check which components of Chrome are using hardware acceleration and turn them off as per your need.

 To check which components of Chrome are using hardware acceleration, go to Chrome and open the following URL:

 This will show all the graphics related status of the browser.

 To disable hardware acceleration, open the following URL in Chrome:

 Toggle the hardware settings button to Disable.